-In this webinar, Jane Pollock shows you how to use the GANAG schema for writing lesson plans that increase student achievement.
+In this webinar, Jane Pollock shows you how to use the GANAG schema for building lesson plans that increase student achievement.
 Jane co-presents with two teachers who have used the schema to successfully increase student achievement.
-GANAG is an approach to writing a lesson plan that is focused on feedback, formative assessment and student engagement.
+GANAG is an approach to creating a lesson plan that is focused on feedback, formative assessment and student engagement.

 Participants will learn how to deliver a lesson using GANAG and how to engage students with interactive notebooks and with objective score sheets used as a goal-setting tool.
 In addition, teachers will learn to formatively assess students and use those data to make instructional changes.

 Jane developed the GANAG approach by updating Madeline Hunter’s 7-point template for building lesson plans.
 Find out how you can build better lesson plans by using a tool that is being adopted by many schools and districts across the U.S. and Canada.

 - How to update your current lesson plans with research-based strategies

 - The 9 high-yield strategies that improve student learning

 - Increasing student self-assessment and metacognition with student scoring sheets

 - How interactive notebooks can improve your students’ organizational skills

 - An active record-keeping tool that you can use as a formative assessment strategy

 - Connecting lessons to the Common Core State Standards, or other curriculum documents